ktiy/kauw/README.md

 # (/・・)ノ kauw window manager
-kauw is an expiremental window manager built for x11 using nim
+kauw is an expiremental tiling window manager built for x11 using nim

 currently it is but a skeleton of what's to come